[Chapter Four: Judges of El]

 The Amorites from Hazezon-tamar

-Hence, the omnipotent viewpoint we see here is that of the historian, telling us everything he knows and suspects about Abraham and his relatives.
+Hence, the omniscient viewpoint we see here is that of the historian, telling us everything he knows and suspects about Abraham and his relatives.
 As we have already seen, the first thing he does in this portion of his account is set the scene.
 The formerly obedient vassal states have rebelled, or simply stopped paying taxes.
 Chedorlaomer moves southward.
 There is no indication how he got to this point.
-The scribe either has no idea or, more likely, it is obvious to him and, he believes, his readers.
+The Scribe either has no idea or, more likely, it is obvious to him and, he believes, his readers.
 They started in "Shinar" and traveled there by the usual means.
 Shinar is usually associated with Mesopotamia, the former land of the Sumerians.
-Yet there is no one in that Shinar or nearby during the mid 16th Century BC who matches Chedorlaomer, or Amraphel, or anyone else at the period with which we have identified these events.
+Yet there is no one in that Shinar or nearby during the late 16th century BC who matches Chedorlaomer, or Amraphel, or anyone else at the time with which we have identified these events.
 Clearly, we are missing something important.

 It took me a while to realize what I was actually missing, but it finally occurred to me that I had fallen prey to multiple assumptions that have been made by those who would attempt to understand this portion of Genesis that are, in fact, not in evidence.
 What finally awakened me to this problem was the passage describing the alignment of the two forces in this little regional battle.
 As it says in Chapter 14: